flexera-public/policy_templates/cost/azure/rightsize_synapse_sql_pools/README.md

 - *Allow/Deny Regions List* - Filter results by region, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all regions.
 - *Threshold* - Threshold to use when determining if a pool is underutilized.
 - *Statistic Lookback Period* - How many days back to look at metrics.
 This value cannot be set higher than 90 because Azure does not retain metrics for longer than 90 days.
 - *Minimum Time Active (Days)* - Only include pools in the results if they have not been paused for at least the number of specified days.
-Set to '0' to disable this filter and not consider minimum time active in the results.
+Set to '0' to disable this filter and not consider the minimum time active in the results.
 - *Exclusion Tags* - Cloud native tags to ignore resources that you don't want to produce recommendations for.
 Enter the Key name to filter resources with a specific Key, regardless of Value, and enter Key==Value to filter resources with a specific Key:Value pair.
 Other operators and regex are supported.
 - *Exclusion Tags: Any / All* - Whether to filter instances containing any of the specified tags or only those that contain all of them.
 Only applicable if more than one value is entered in the `Exclusion Tags` field.
 - *Enable Automatic Pausing* - When this value is set, this policy will automatically pause the selected underutilized Synapse SQL Pools.